Chairman, CEO and Executive Editor

 Debra Winter joined the Africa.com team in 2012.
 While her primary role is to assist the Chairman Teresa Clarke, Debra also supports the executive team on a variety of projects and manages the Media Partnerships and Public Relations efforts of the company.
 She plays a key role in the Domain Name Services division helping to bring African businesses online.

-Ms. Winter has a broad background in office management, event planning, online business development and she attended Lee University in Cleveland, TN.
+Ms. Winter has a broad background in office management, event planning, online business development and project management.
 Her connection to Africa is personal with a brother in-law from Nigeria and childhood friends from South Africa.

 Yolaan Begbie is a proud South African journalist and her primary role is to produce original content.
 Yolaan joined Africa.com after completing her MA in International Politics at Columbia University’s Graduate School of Journalism in New York.